josealarconchacon/applied-ai-system-project/README.md

 - Priority tiebreaker scheduling based on owner's preferred time of day (`Schedule.generate()`)
 - Input validation on the Add Pet form: age must be at least 1, and adding a pet with the same name and age as an existing pet requires explicit confirmation before the duplicate is saved
 - Agentic scheduling workflow that plans, generates, checks for conflicts, and self-corrects by rescheduling the lower-priority (or tiebreak-losing) task past the conflicting task's duration (`SchedulingAgent` in `agent.py`)

+## 🏗️ Architecture Overview

+The system's data flow is documented in `diagrams/architecture.mmd` (Mermaid source).
+At a high level: Owner/Pet/Task input flows into the `SchedulingAgent`, which runs a Plan → Act → Check → Resolve loop against the `Schedule` class until no conflicts remain (capped at 3 attempts).
+The resulting conflict-free schedule and a structured activity log are the output, which then get verified two ways: an automated pytest suite and manual review of AI-generated code changes before acceptance.

 ## Getting started